CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

     ![](../images/Picture21.png)

-1. If the Sign-In page of **Barracuda** occurs, use the following credentials:
+1. If the Sign-In page of **Barracuda** Prompted, use the following credentials:

    - Username : <inject key="AzureAdUserBarracudaEmail"></inject>
    - Password : <inject key="AzureAdUserBarracudaPassword"></inject>